aakrsht/RSA_Encryptor_Decryptor/README.md

 The program works as follows:
 1. The user is prompted to choose between encryption or decryption.
-2. If the user chooses encryption: \n
+2. If the user chooses encryption:

   • The user is prompted to enter the path of the plaintext file to encrypt.
   • The plaintext is read from the file.
   • A new RSA key pair is generated.